Centennial Irrevocable Living Trust

 The irrevocable living trust is aptly named.
 This kind of living trust cannot be changed, amended, or dissolved after execution.
-Thus, the trust maker effectively surrenders ownership of any assets assigned to an irrevocable living trust.
+Thus, the trust maker effectively surrenders ownership of any assets assigned to an irrevocable trust.

 This kind of legal document can be directly contrasted with a revocable living trust.
 As you may have guessed, a revocable living trust grants the trust maker the ability to change or dissolve its terms so long as they are mentally capable.

 What Is a Living Trust?

 Living trusts of both varieties provide an alternative to a last will and testament.
 Under the right circumstances, living trusts provide certain advantages unavailable with a will.

 - Unlike a will, living trusts avoid the probate process.
 Consequently, this often means a quicker distribution of the deceased’s assets.
 That is because it does not involve the courts.
 It also may mean conserving money because the estate does not pay out probate fees.

 - Living trusts also provide privacy.
 Wills become public record after one’s death.
 However, living trusts remain private.
-Additionally, when you distribute the assets according to a living trust, you can keep it private affair.
+Additionally, when you distribute the assets according to a living trust, you can keep it a private affair.

 - A living trust also allows you to choose a successor trustee.
 If you happen to fall ill or incapacitated, then this person can manage your estate for you.
 Unlike with a will, this person can take over your affairs without court supervision.

 Which Living Trust Would Best Suit My Needs?

 If a living will is the right option for you, then you must decide whether to make it revocable or irrevocable.
 Oftentimes those who choose a living trust over a will instinctively gravitate toward the revocable version.
 This is perhaps because the immutable nature of an irrevocable living trust is, at face value, rather intimidating.
 However, there are certain benefits that an irrevocable living trust provides.
 Weighing the costs and benefits of each kind of living trust can help you determine which is right for you.